SeaSharpe/RequirementAnalysis/UseCases.md

   </tr>
   <tr>
     <td>
-      1. Employee clicks &ldquo;Post Game button<br>
+      1. Employee clicks &ldquo;Post Game button&rdquo;<br>
       3. Employee selects a game to post to the web site<br>
       5. Employee selects YES
     </td>
     <td>
       2. System returns a list of available games.<br>
-      4. System returns “Are you sure you wish to post this game?”<br>
+      4. System returns &ldquo;Are you sure you wish to post this game?&rdquo;<br>
-      6. System deletes the game and updates the database and returns a message &ldquo;Successfully Posted Game to the website.
+      6. System creates the game, updates the database and returns a message &ldquo;Successfully Posted Game&rdquo; to the website.
 The system then returns the Employee to their Home Screen
     </td>
   </tr>
   <tr>